posabsolute/posabsolute/README.md

 ### Current side project

 - [Zork UI](https://zork.arobase.co) - The original 1980 Zork I in the browser, untouched, wrapped in 110 animated pixel-art scenes that react to the live game.
-Built entirely with Claude Fable 5 - [source](https://github.com/posabsolute/zork-ui) (2026).
+Built entirely with Anthropic's Fable 5 model - [source](https://github.com/posabsolute/zork-ui) (2026).

 ### Cool but aging projects